LibrariesHacked/helibtech/helibtech-briefing-papers/index.md

 [Rethinking the Library Services Platform](https://www.kenchadconsulting.com/wp-content/uploads/2018/09/Rethinking_the_LSP_Jan2016a.pdf)

-[](https://www.kenchadconsulting.com/wp-content/uploads/2018/09/Rethinking_the_LSP_Jan2016a.pdf)Ken Chad HELIbTech briefing paper No. 2, January 2016.
+[](https://www.kenchadconsulting.com/wp-content/uploads/2018/09/Rethinking_the_LSP_Jan2016a.pdf)Ken Chad HELibTech Briefing Paper No. 2, January 2016.

 The second in the series of HELibTech briefing papers challenges the current definition of a library services platform (LSP) and suggests ways in which library systems might develop.
 While a new generation of library systems has emerged there remains a very significant lack of interoperability between the various components that make up the wider library technology ‘ecosystem’.
 So, although we talk of library services platforms, libraries and library system vendors have not yet fully realised a platform-based, interoperable library ecosystem.
 Cloud computing could help break this paradigm as it is doing with enterprise resource planning (ERP) solutions.
 Gartner, an information technology market research and advisory firm, suggests that the ERP suite is being deconstructed into what they characterise as a ‘postmodern ERP.’
 Gartner suggests that the result will be a more loosely coupled environment with much of the functionality sourced as Cloud services or via business process outsourcers.
 Will we see the same trend in library technology?